Prolog: Implementation in hardware

 During the Fifth Generation Computer Systems project, there were attempts to implement Prolog in hardware with the aim of achieving faster execution with dedicated architectures.
 Furthermore, Prolog has a number of properties that may allow speed-up through parallel execution.
-A more recent approach has been to compile restricted Prolog programs to a field-programmable gate array (FPGA).
+A more recent approach has been to compile restricted Prolog programs to a field-programmable gate array.
 However, rapid progress in general-purpose hardware has consistently overtaken more specialised architectures.

-In 1982, computers operated at around 10,000 to 100,000 LIPS [logical inferences per second].
+In 1982, computers operated at around 10,000 to 100,000 logical inferences per second (LIPS).
 The FGCS planned to produce computers operating at 0.1 to 1 GLIPS.
 The Institute for New Generation Computer Technology documents estimated that 1 LIP took about 100 operations on a conventional computer.
 The plan was to produce at the end of the project (in 1992) a machine with 1000 processors achieving 1 GLIPS, implying at least 1 MLIPS per processor.